stevencombs/retrocombs.github.io/_posts/2014-12-31-mac-users-guide-to-chromebook.md

 This blog post will not be a review of this particular Chromebook.
 That may come later.
 What this post provides is a look at Chrome OS from a Mac user's perspective.
 It will contain my observations as well as some tips and tricks to make the transition a bit easier for Mac users considering a purchase.

-{**UPDATE:** Thanks to the folks in the [Google+ Chromebook Community!](https://plus.google.com/communities/105678482604512626671).
+**UPDATE:** Thanks to the folks in the [Google+ Chromebook Community!](https://plus.google.com/communities/105678482604512626671).
 Several of them helped me work out some technical issues and shared some new tips.
-Thanks to [their input](https://plus.google.com/118020098182159765872/posts/3Vs8v4q4cgg), I plan to update this post with new items.
-I'll be sure to note the additions.}
+Thanks to [their input](https://plus.google.com/118020098182159765872/posts/3Vs8v4q4cgg), I’ve added several new sections and additional information.

 In my post, I will cover the following high-level features: